ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ```

 ## 6. Creating new columns
-We already went over an example of how to create new columns in `Polars` on the Writing section.
-The general syntax for this operation includes the following methods (the *`alias()` method is only required when we're trying to assign a new column which is product of an aggregation operation*):
+We already reviewed an example of creating new columns in `Polars` in the Writing section.
+The general syntax for this operation includes the following methods (the *`alias()` method is only required when we're trying to assign a new column which is the product of an aggregation operation*):
 - `with_columns()`
 - `alias()`